dask-contrib/dask-sql/docs/pages/sql.rst

 | ``VARCHAR(*)``    |    ``pd.StringDtype``       |
 +-------------------+-----------------------------+

 Limitatons
 ----------

 ``dask-sql`` is still in early development, therefore exist some limitations:

-* Not all operations and aggregations are implemented already
+* Not all operations and aggregations are implemented already, most prominently: ``WINDOW`` is not implemented so far.
-* The first sorting direction in the ``ORDER BY`` must be in ascending order.
-  All subsequent columns can also be sorted in decreasing order.
 * ``GROUP BY`` aggregations can not use ``DISTINCT``

 .. note::